You are required to obtain permission forms for the artifacts that you submit with your task response as evidence. This includes:

 Student and Adult Work Submitted as Artifacts

-In order for your responses to be scored fairly and to protect the identity of students and adults, it is extremely important that, in your task responses and artifacts, you do not identify:
+For your responses to be scored fairly and to protect the identity of students and adults, it is extremely important that, in your task responses and artifacts, you do not identify:

 - your students